 - In Your Clothing: Some people may try to hide drugs in their clothing, such as in a pocket or waistband.
 This method is risky and could easily be detected during a pat-down search.

 - In A False Bottom: Some travelers may purchase luggage with false bottoms, in which drugs can be concealed.
 However, TSA officials are trained to spot these types of containers, and the consequences of being caught are severe.

 It is important to note that attempting to smuggle illegal drugs on a plane is illegal and could result in severe legal consequences.
 If you are caught, you will likely face arrest, fines, and possible imprisonment.
 It is always best to avoid illegal activity and seek help if you have an addiction.

 Can You Use Your Cocaine On A Plane?

 Absolutely not.
-Regardless of how you smuggled it through airport security, using cocaine on a plane is a federal crime and can result in serious consequences.
+Regardless of how you smuggled it through airport security, using cocaine or ketamine on a plane is a federal crime and can result in serious consequences.
 Not only will you face legal repercussions, but you may also be putting other passengers in danger due to erratic behavior or medical complications.
 It’s crucial to remember that once you’re on a plane, you’re in a confined space with dozens or hundreds of other people, and any reckless behavior can have severe consequences.
 It’s never worth risking your safety or the safety of others by using drugs on a plane.
 Plus, it’s highly likely that other passengers or crew members will notice your behavior and report it, leading to a potentially dangerous situation.
 If you have a substance use disorder, please seek help and support rather than attempting to use drugs on a plane or elsewhere.
 Remember, the risk simply isn’t worth it.

 The Bottom Line